-This guide introduces operation steps to log into the Web management interface, using the Windows 7 Operating System and the Firefox browser as examples.
+This guide introduces operation steps to login Web management interface, taking Windows 7 operation system and FireFox browser as examples.

-/INote: When carrying out interface operation via Web, a maximum of 20 users can be logged in at the same time.
+Note: When carrying out interface operation via Web, up to 20 users could login synchronously.

-- Step 1: Ensure the management network ports on client and server are connected to internet. - Step 2: Open the browser, and enter "http://ipaddress" in the address bar. - Step 3: The login interface should appear as shown below: - 1.
-Enter user name and password.
+Step 1 Ensure management net ports on Client and server are connected to internet.
+Step 2 Open the browser, and enter "http://ipaddress" in the address bar.
+(In which ipaddress is the IP address of management port, for specific determining method on IP address, please refer to the annex to determine IP address of management network port)

+Step 3 The login interface pops up, as shown in the following figure, in this interface:

+1. Enter user name and password.

-Note: The system provides a default user "admin" in administer user group, and the default password is "admin".
+Note: System provides a default user "admin" in administer user group, and the default password is "admin".